2024 BAL playoffs: (3) AS Douanes vs. (6) Petro de Luanda

 In a rematch of the 2023 semifinals, Petro de Luanda and AS Douanes faced off in the final quarter-final game.
-Douanes pulled away in the third quarter behind three-pointers and a lay-up by Jean Jacques Boissy, followed by a three by Abdoulaye Harouna to close off the quarter with a 14 point lead.
+Douanes pulled away in the third quarter behind three-pointers and a lay-up by Jean Jacques Boissy, followed by a three by Abdoulaye Harouna to close off the quarter with a 14-point lead.
 In the fourth quarter, Petro rallied back and Nick Faust hit a lay-up to cut the lead to three with 1:10 to go in the game.
-Then, Faust hit a off the dribble corner three to tie the game with just 38.5 seconds remaining.
-Douanes then hit a free throw to gain a one point lead, however, Harouna lost the ball while bringing up the ball which opened up the court for Petro on a last possession.
+Then, Faust hit an off-the-dribble corner three to tie the game with just 38.5 seconds remaining.
+Douanes then hit a free throw to gain a one-point lead, however, Harouna lost the ball while bringing up the ball which opened up the court for Petro on a last possession.
 Gerson Gonçalves picked up the ball at half court and passed to Faust who hit a wide-open lay-up with eight points left that sealed the game.
 Faust finished with a team-high 13 points for Petro.